top of page

 Sandra Low - Founder

 I love singing!
 I sang in a community choir for 8 years (2004 - 2011) but started concentrating on solo jazz voice in April 2017.
-I have had vocal jazz and voice lessons from four different teachers but had to pause my vocal learning lessons in May 2023 because I was preparing for my level 6 piano exam.
-I am going to explore the art of singing and playing at the piano at our November masterclass to see if that is where I want to go next, with my singing.
+I have had vocal jazz and voice lessons from four different teachers but had to pause my solo vocal learning lessons in May 2023 because I was preparing for my level 6 piano exam.
+Solo singing is still on pause for me.
+But, in Sept 2025, I decided that I needed to have the strong endorphins rush I get with choir singing.
+So I joined the Westwinds Mixed choir this year which is taught by Justin Macosky.
+I am happy to be singing in a choir again although it means my life is very busy with four learning streams - solo cello, group cello, solo classical piano and choir.
+But since I have now finished my music theory lessons, I have freed up some time and money.

 If you want to learn more about how I came to found this group and what led me to be such an avid music learner, you can read my story.
 In March 2023, the story of how I came to learn piano was published as a CBC First Person story.
 You can find it